Euclid preparation. XCVI. Cosmology Likelihood for Observables in Euclid (CLOE). 3. Inference and Forecasts: Covariance matrices

 In the expression above, the two main ingredients needed for SSC appear.
 The former, called probe response, is the derivative of the cross-spectrum $P_{AB}$ between probes $A$ and $B$ with respect to a change in the background density $\delta_{\rm b}$ induced by super-survey modes.
 The latter is the covariance of $\delta_{\rm b}$, given by the linear power spectrum as these modes are in the linear regime, i.e.\

-For this term, we follow the modelling of \cite {LacasaRosenfeld2016}, which does not assume $\sigma^2(z_1, z_2 \neq z_1)=0$ as commonly done in the literature to speed up the SSC computation; to this end, we employ a new code, \texttt{Spaceborne} \citep{Sciotti24}.
+For this term, we follow the modelling of \cite {LacasaRosenfeld2016}, which does not assume $\sigma^2(z_1, z_2 \neq z_1)=0$ as commonly done in the literature to speed up the SSC computation; to this end, we employ a new code, \texttt{Spaceborne} (Euclid Preparation: Sciotti et al., in prep.).
 The above expression is valid for the full, curved-sky case, and the partial sky coverage is accounted for via a normalisation by $f_{\rm sky}$, which has been shown in \cite{beauchamps2021} to be accurate for large survey areas.
-Further details on the harmonic-space covariance matrix modelling and its numerical implementation using \texttt{Spaceborne} are given in \cite{Sciotti24}.\\
+Further details on the harmonic-space covariance matrix modelling and its numerical implementation using \texttt{Spaceborne} are given in Euclid Preparation: Sciotti et al. (in prep.).\\